 If you're really hungry, jeera rice is the perfect side dish.
 This rich dish is created with fragrant spices and fluffy, starchy basmati rice.

-Jeera, which is Indian meaning cumin, imparts a pleasant earthiness to the rice.
+Jeera, which is Indian means cumin, imparts a pleasant earthiness to the rice.
 Cinnamon, cloves, and bay leaf bring spice, while ghee or butter adds richness.

 What's the best part?
 It takes less than 10 minutes to prepare this dish!